 What's the question?Also known as: Jeopardy

-What's the question is a game-based learning activity where students formulate questions based on key terms and content which can be collated and used for a unit review.
+What's the question? is a game-based learning activity where students work individually or in teams to formulate questions based on key terms and content.
 It:

-- is a valuable tool used by educators to cater for diverse learning styles and promote student engagement
+- can be used by educators to promote student engagement with revision of content

 - challenges students to extend and apply their content and technical knowledge